 This runs against the very notion of serving God.
 If someone is serving God by preaching to others, then they would not expect anything in return.
 And to expect something in return means to reject the very principle of love and loving service to God.

 This is why in Mark 6:8 that Jesus asked his followers not to carry any money.
 He also didn't want them collecting money in exchange for their services.
-He didn't want them involved in business as they were preaching.
+He didn't want them creating a business out of preaching as we find today.
 Why not?

 This is the message that Jesus is giving his followers - not to trust the scribes and Pharisees.
 They were using their positions in order to gain the respect of others and to be paid salaries in exchange for their services.
 Therefore they had ulterior motives.
 Jesus - and God - were thus repulsed by the so-called service these priests were providing.